khushijpatel/cse15l-lab-reports/lab-report5-week-10/report5.md

 ![Bug194](BugFor194.jpg)

 For test 194.md the bug is likely in line 70.
-This test case has two different sets of parantheses and the result is supposed to be my_(url).
+This test case has two different sets of parantheses and the result is supposed to be 'url' and 'with parens' becase both of these are inside parantheses that indicate the link.
 The if statement in the implementation provided does not seem to account for this case with multiple sets of parentheses (two open and closed parantheses).
 The implmentation only adds the text inside the first parantheses which is url.
-The expected result is supposed to be [my_(url)] so the parantheses are not included in the link.
+The expected result is supposed to be [url, with parens] so the parantheses are not included in the link.